 Note: Employees must specify a filing status and their number of withholding allowances on Form W–4.
 They cannot specify only a dollar amount of withholding.

 Everyone should check withholding

-The IRS recommends that everyone do a Paycheck Checkup early in 2019.
+The IRS recommends that everyone do a Paycheck Checkup in 2019.
 Though especially important for anyone with a 2018 tax bill, it’s also important for anyone whose refund is larger or smaller than expected.
 By changing withholding now, taxpayers can get the refund they want next year.
-For those who owe, boosting tax withholding early in 2019 is the best way to head off a tax bill a year from now.
+For those who owe, boosting tax withholding in 2019 is the best way to head off a tax bill next year.
 In addition, taxpayers should always check their withholding when a major life event occurs or when their income changes.